SneakyPrompt: Jailbreaking Text-to-image Generative Models: Evaluation

-\para{Scale of safety filter.} Table~\ref{tab: rq1} shows that a safety filter's robustness (especially against \sys) is positively correlated with its scale, i.e., the total number of parameters.
+\para{Scale of Safety Filter.} Table~\ref{tab: rq1} shows that a safety filter's robustness (especially against \sys) is positively correlated with its scale, i.e., the total number of parameters.
 This observation holds for both one-time and re-use performance on all metrics.
-For example, \sys performs the worst against text-classifier because its scale is way larger than other variants.
-As a comparison, \sys achieves the least number of queries and the highest image quality against text-match and text-image-threshold (which are not learning-based filters).
+For example, \sys performs the worst against text-classifier because its scale is {much} larger than other variants.
+As a comparison, \sys achieves the least number of queries and the highest image semantic similarity against text-match and text-image-threshold (which are not learning-based filters).

-\para{Type of safety filter.} We have two observations with regard to the safety filter type when safety filters have a similar number of parameters.
+\para{Type of Safety Filter.} We have two observations with regard to the safety filter type when safety filters have a similar number of parameters.
 First, the combination of text and image is better than those relying on any single factor.
 For example, text-image-threshold outperforms text-match in terms of all metrics.
-In addition, image-clip-classifier outperforms image-classifier with a small number of online queries, because image-clip-classifier utilizes the embedding output from CLIP (which includes both image and text information) as opposed to only image information in image-classifier.
+In addition, image-clip-classifier outperforms image-classifier with a small number of online queries, because image-clip-classifier utilizes the embedding from CLIP (which includes both image and text information) as opposed to only image information in image-classifier.

 Second, image-based safety filters have a lower re-use bypass rate compared to text-based ones.
 It is because the random seeds used for the text-to-image model to generate images are uncontrollable, which leads to different generated images using the same prompt at different times.
 Therefore, the one-time bypassed adversarial prompt may not bypass the image-based safety filter during re-use.
-As a comparison, because the text-based safety filter takes the generated image as input, the generated adversarial prompt can bypass the same safety filter in re-use as long as the filter is not updated.
+As a comparison, because the text-based safety filter takes a prompt as input, the generated adversarial prompt can bypass the same safety filter in re-use as long as the filter is not updated.

 \para{Non-English Word Safety Filter.} We add a simple non-English word safety filter in combination with existing filters and show the effectiveness of \sys in bypassing this adaptive safety filter.
 Note that the search space of \sys will be the google-10000-english dictionary~\cite{google10000} that contains a list of the 10,000 most common English words, instead of all tokens from CLIP vocabulary dictionary~\cite{clipdict}.